 Most unfortunately there are no magic secrets to improving performance.
-Thus, it’s with a heavy heart when I say this article will not attempt to imbue any onto you.
+Thus, it’s with a heavy heart that I say this article will not attempt to imbue any onto you.
 Frustratingly, this article contains merely science about the human body and practical advice on how to apply this to improve breathing while running.
 This being said, if there were magic in running though, this little tip on how to unlock your lung capacity would most definitely be in Running Alchemy 101 🧙♂️

 *General Disclaimer: This site does not provide medical or legal advice.
 This website is intended for informational purposes only and not intended to be a substitute for professional medical advice, diagnosis, or treatment.